-You can fax comments to (503)649-3836 (call first), email comments to vast-support@instantiations.com or post comments and technical questions to the VA Smalltalk community support forum.
-A link to the VAST Platform (VA Smalltalk_Forum can be found at "Support Forum" and instructions on what information to include with technical problems can be found at "Technical Support" on our VA Smalltalk web page.
-You can also access the Forum from any of the VAST Platform Help menus.
+You can email comments to vast-support@instantiations.com or post comments and technical questions to the VAST Community Forum.
+A link to the Forum can be found at "Support Forum" or from any of the VAST Platform Help menus.
+Instructions on what information to include with technical problems can be found at trechnical Support" on our VA Smalltalk web page.
+Or you can go to the Contact Us" page of our website.

-The online version of this document has an e-mail button () on each page to enable you to give us your feedback.
+The online version of this document has an e-mail button ( ) on each page to enable you to give us your feedback.